1) Snow is frozen water vapours

 100% in Santa's Lapland!

-Make your Christmas dreams a reality - click here to view our Santa's Lapland breaks!
+Make your Christmas dreams a reality - click here to view our best Lapland holidays!